buddhaman/AnymaEngine/Readme.md

   that just fills over time.

 #### TODO
+- Make particles when agent gets killed or dies.
+- Show health when zoomed in.
+- Show charge when zoomed in.
 - Show charge of agent in ui.
 - Make grass fields , energy in ground.
 - Configure amount of eyes and fov.